2021 2020 2019 2018 2017 2016 2015 2014 2013 2012 2011 2010 2009 2008

 32 Jurong Port Road

-A talk by Dr Iain Sinclair on Ming blue and white ware mantra: Sanskrit inscriptions on Ming ceramics.
+A talk by Dr Iain Sinclair on Ming blue-and-white ware mantras: Sanskrit inscriptions on Ming ceramics.
+A link to his bibliography for recommended reading can be downloaded here.

 Venue: